crapola/blender_t3d/readme.md

 `File > Export > Export Unreal .T3D (.t3d)` \
 `Object > Export T3D to clipboard` to paste directly selected mesh(es) into the clipboard.

----
+## Notes

-Unreal uses larger units than Blender, so you might need to adjust camera clip when importing large maps.
+* Unreal uses larger units than Blender, so you might need to adjust camera clip when importing large maps.
 ![Image](camera_clip.png)

 If you want to use UT texture in Blender, see [texturing](texturing/instructions.md).